Joey Tribbiani: Appearance in other seasons

 While Joey is best friends with Chandler, Ross is a close second (although Ross has been referred to as his best friend several times).
-At a time when Joey and Chandler had problems when Chandler had kissed Joey's girlfriend, Joey stopped acting as Chandler's best friend and replaced him with Ross, although this only lasted until Chandler spent Thanksgiving in a box in order to show his remorse and apologize to him.
+At a time when Joey and Chandler have problems after Chandler kisses Joey's girlfriend, Joey stops acting as Chandler's best friend and replaces him with Ross, although this only lasts until Chandler spends Thanksgiving in a box in order to show his remorse and apologize to him.
 Joey and Chandler have remained best friends ever since.

 Furthermore, Joey and Ross share a moment in an episode after watching Die Hard all night.
 They fall asleep on Ross' couch, which is evidently enjoyed by Joey, as he tries to coerce Ross into more nap sessions with him.
 Also, earlier in the series, after much persuading by Joey, Ross gives in and kisses him to help him practice kissing men.
 In response, Joey replies that the audition was already over, he had not gotten the part, but the kiss was very well received, and "Rachel is one lucky girl".